nathanlon/citest/README.md

 ````

 ### Running Functional Tests
-After you have found some IDs to work with (see above), you can run the tests:
+After you have found some IDs to work with (see above), you can run the functional tests using instructions below

 For a more specific match use the example (swapping out 2 ids and 'update'):
 ````